0oshowero0/HealthyCitiesDataset/README.md

 ```

 ## Additional Information
 For each subsection of the data, we provide detailed README file and metadata in corresponding folder.

-We also provide a comprehensiver data table that contains all the subsections in `all_data.csv.zip` (Please uncompress it first).
+We also provide a comprehensive data table that contains all the subsections in `all_data.csv.zip` (Please uncompress it first).
 The subsecitons are organized into a long table format with columns as follows:
 | Column Name | Description | Example |
 | ------ | -----------|-----------|
 | TopCategory| The top category of the dataset.| HealthOutcome, EnvironmentalDeterminants|